 As EEG monitors the time course of electrical activity generated by the brain, you can interpret which brain areas are responsible for processing information at a given time:

-- Occipital cortex.
 This part of the brain is primarily responsible for processing visual information.
 EEG experiments with visual stimuli (videos, images) focus on effects in occipital regions.

-- Parietal cortex.
 Parietal cortex is primarily responsible for fusing various bodily reference frames (eye-centered, head-centered, hand-centered, body-centered).
 Also, parietal cortex is active during self-referential tasks – when we are encountering objects or information that is important to us, for example.

-- Temporal cortex.
 Temporal cortex has lateral aspects which are responsible for language processing and speech production.
 Medial (=inner) regions are more active during spatial navigation.
 You might have heard about hippocampus: This is the brain region in temporal cortex where we form spatial and autobiographical memories from early childhood days, for example.

-- Frontal cortex.
 The frontal part of the human brain is enlarged compared to other mammals.
 Basically, frontal cortex is all about cognitive control: It keeps us from running after flashing lights, makes us pursue Graduate studies and PhD careers, and binds various memories and experiences into a consistent conglomerate.

 Apart from the regional characteristics of where certain electrical activity originates, you can also analyze which frequencies primarily drive the ongoing activity.